taborda-cws-prototype/cws-parent-portal/us-digital-services-playbook/us-digital-services-playbook-details.md

 Identify pain points in the current way users interact with the service, and prioritize these according to user needs | Currently there is no online interaction between parents and case workers, which causes unnecessary delays in communication. *(2c)*
 Design the digital parts of the service so that they are integrated with the offline touch points people use to interact with the service | One example is our inclusion of print functionality for messages and agency locations so users can take printed copies with them to the agency facility (if they don't have a mobile device).
 **Key Questions** |**Answers**
-What are the different ways (both online and offline) that people currently accomplish the task the digital service is designed to help with? | Telephone; in-person (scheduled and unscheduled)
+What are the different ways (both online and offline) that people currently accomplish the task the digital service is designed to help with? | We conducted in person user interviews with an actual CPS worker and staff that were not participating in the prototype develop effort to represent Parent users of the system.
 Where are user pain points in the current way people accomplish the task? | Time delays in communications; lack of records relating to communications
 Where does this specific project fit into the larger way people currently obtain the service being offered?	| It modernizes a communication channel between parents and case workers
 What metrics will best indicate how well the service is working for its users? | User feedback; user satisfaction; adoption rates